spatialos/gdk-for-unity/docs/content/get-started/open-project.md

 Launch the Unity Editor.
 It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

+>The first time you open the Starter Project in your Unity Editor, It takes about 10 minutes; it's much quicker to open after this.
+(While you are waiting, you could look at our [Games Blog](https://improbable.io/games/blog).)

 **Before you start, apply these two quick Unity bug fixes:**

 #### Shaders